Space Shuttle Pathfinder: Activities as test article

+The orbiter boilerplate is hoisted into the Saturn V Dynamic Test Stand at NASA's Marshall Space Flight Center.

 Originally unnamed, the simulator was built at the Marshall Space Flight Center in 1977 for use in activities such as checking roadway clearances, crane capabilities and fits within structures.
 It was later shipped by barge to the Kennedy Space Center and was used for ground crew testing in the Vehicle Assembly Building, Orbiter Processing Facility, and Shuttle Landing Facility.
 Pathfinder is approximately the same size, shape and weight of an actual orbiter.
 Using Pathfinder allowed for facilities testing without requiring use of the more delicate and expensive Enterprise.